learn-co-students/082420-pca-checkpoint/README.md

-## Principal Components Analysis [Suggested Time: 20 minutes]
+# Principal Components Analysis

 ### Training a model with PCA-extracted features

-In this section, you'll apply the unsupervised learning technique of Principal Components Analysis to the wine dataset.
+In this challenge, you'll apply the unsupervised learning technique of Principal Components Analysis to the wine dataset.

 You'll use the principal components of the dataset as features in a machine learning model.
 You'll use the extracted features to train a vanilla Random Forest Classifier, and compare model performance to a model trained without PCA-extracted features.